-Probiotics benefits have been shown to improve athletic performance and enhance recovery.
+Probiotics improve athletic performance and have been shown to enhance recovery.
 Are they the missing ingredient in your nutrition plan?

-The International Olympic Committee has stated that “Probiotics are live microorganisms that can increase the numbers of beneficial bacteria in the gut when administered orally for several weeks.
+The International Olympic Committee when studying if probiotics improve athletic performance has stated that “Probiotics are live microorganisms that can increase the numbers of beneficial bacteria in the gut when administered orally for several weeks.
 These have been associated with a range of potential benefits to gut health, as well as the modulation of immune function.”

 Probiotics are available commercially in many forms, including oral supplements and yogurt, and fermented foods, such as sauerkraut and kimchi, contain live microbes.
 In addition, probiotic research in recreational and competitive athletes is growing, including their effects on gastrointestinal (GI) health, exercise performance, recovery, physical fatigue, immunity, and body composition.

 Gi distress resulting from endurance and high-intensity exercise is in all likelihood caused by a variety of disruptive mechanisms taking place in the gut, including poor oxygen availability, increased temperature, mechanical stress on the tissues (running, for example), and poor carbohydrate absorption.

 More and more, research shows the possible protective effects of probiotic supplementation on gut health and, subsequently, probiotics improve athletic performance studies show.

 Roberts et al. (2016) noted that following 12 weeks of multi-strain probiotic, long-distance triathletes experienced significant improvements in gut health.
 Similar findings were recorded by Kekkonen et al. (2007) among runners, while Pugh et al. (2019) found that following only four weeks of probiotic supplementation by marathoners, running performance increased, particularly during the latter stages of the run.